sigboe/pie-galaxy/docs/README.md

 ## Features

-* Claim games available fro GOG connect
+* Claim games available from GOG connect
 * List all the games you own, and read their description
 * Download any game you own
 * Install games ([See compatibility list](Compatibility.md) shortlist below.)